UniversalToolCompiler/UTC_ShaderLibrary/README.md

 ### Warning

-If you added new material functions or modified default, save them and Data Tables before upgrade to v1.1 due to the big difference between v1.0 and v1.1.
+If you added new material functions or modified default ones, save them and Data Tables before upgrade to v1.1 due to the big difference between v1.0 and v1.1.

 ### What’s news?